kanai6344/word-counter/README.md

 ## Live Demo

-You can view a live version of this tool at [GitHub Pages URL]
+You can view a live version of this tool at [(https://kanai6344.github.io/word-counter/)]

 ## Technologies Used